Voting by post

 B69 3DE

-If you choose to vote by post, your ballot papers will be sent to you one to two weeks before election day.
-This year, postal votes will start to be delivered from 17 April 2024.
-You will receive ballot papers for:
+If you choose to vote by post, your ballot paper will be sent to you one to two weeks before election day.

 Returning your postal vote